 (5) Without limiting subclause (1), terms, conditions and restrictions prescribed or imposed for the purposes of that subclause may relate to any matter provided for by the Appendix to this Schedule.

+[Clause 7 inserted by No. 49 of 2000 s.
+52.]

 8. When Commission must refuse licence

 The Commission must refuse to grant a licence to a person if it considers that the person would not be willing or able to comply with the terms, conditions and restrictions that would be included in the licence.

+[Clause 8 inserted by No. 49 of 2000 s.
+52.]

-9. Where applicant is not a person eligible to hold a licence
+9. Where applicant is not eligible to hold licence

 (1) The Commission may only grant a licence to a person who is eligible in terms of clause 3 to hold the licence.